openedx/edx-documentation/en_us/open_edx_release_notes/source/dogwood.rst

 =======================

 Open edX installations can now add an e-commerce service.
-The edX `e-commerce service`_ is an extended Django application that manages and handles orders for product catalogs.
+The edX `e-commerce service`_ is a Django application that manages and handles orders for product catalogs.

 For more information about how to install and set up the edX e-commerce service, configure partners and sites, add assets, and fulfill orders, see